ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/no-ite.md

 ### Licensing

 Aside from sections 2 and 3 of the Ember Library, all portions of the Ember project should be compliant with the Ember Freedom Requirements, and all portions of the project original to Ember should be compliant with the Ember Freedom Requirements.
 (By their nature, sections 2 and 3 of the library cannot practically be fully libre at present; see the "Library" section of the proposal for further information and rationale.)
 This is likely not yet a legally effective license, due to a lack of available legal expertise to work on it, and consequently, most of the Ember project and its ancillary projects are licensed under the GNU Affero GPL, version 3 (see the licensing information in each individual repository for details).
-The term "Information", in these requirements, refers to things such as music, computer typefaces, visual art, patents and inventions, specifications, schematics for equipment, etc.
+The term "Information", in these requirements, refers to things such as music, visual art, patents and inventions, specifications, schematics for equipment, etc.

 #### Rationale